BU-NU-CLOUD-F19/Google_Photos_for_Audio/README.md

 ## 3. Scope and Features Of The Project

 ## 4. Solution Concept
-A high-level architecture of the Project:
+A high-level architecture of the project:
 ![Image text](https://github.com/MengtingSong/Google_Photos_for_Audio/blob/master/architecture.png)